 Women’s sports vest – I’d recommend one or two sweat-absorbing vests like this for adventurous activities.

 Women’s sports bra – Ideal for sporty or adventure activities.
-I prefer sports bras like this Under Armour one which has some built in padding for extra support.
+I prefer sports bras like this Puma one which has some built in padding for extra support.

 Women’s leggings – You might prefer sports shorts, but depending on the activity you’re doing, you might want a pair of leggings for a bit of extra protection.
 These Under Armour ones are great as they’re very lightweight.